xzhhzx/study-note/Java/Java-stream.md

                     );
 ```

 > Here, the *identity* element is both an initial seed value for the reduction and a default result if there are no input elements.
 The *accumulator* function takes a partial result and the next element, and produces a new partial result.
 The *combiner* function combines two partial results to produce a new partial result.
-(The combiner is necessary in parallel reductions, where the input is partitioned, a partial accumulation computed for each partition, and then the partial results are combined to produce a final result.)
+(The combiner is necessary in parallel reductions, where the input is partitioned, a partial accumulation computed for each parallel partition, and then the partial results are combined to produce a final result.)